mykelangelo/file-storage/README.md

 # Simple File Storage

-#Important
-Note: if you want integration tests not to pollute your local DB, set environment variable SPRING_PROFILES_ACTIVE=test, run tests and unset afterwards
-(Some IDEs like Intellij IDEA support setting env vars per run configuration, thus no need to set and unset it yourself)

 # How to only build (with db shutdown)
 0) open root dir ("file-storage")
 1) in terminal, run "./mvnw clean docker:start install docker:stop" (no Maven or Docker needed)